Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Cost Avoidance: 20,000+ hours

 2020 brought COVID-19, which disrupted the hospitality industry and many of Caesars’ initiatives, including engaging in service virtualization.
-That plan will be carried over to 2021 and beyond when they will incorporate web UI testing using key technologies and deploy service virtualization to improve their API test strategy.
+That plan will be carried over to 2021 and beyond when they will incorporate web UI testing using Parasoft Selenic and deploy Parasoft Virtualize to improve their API test strategy.